 This allows you to measure traffic and usage on your app, as well as find out where traffic is coming from (if it’s a web app).
 You can also setup key conversion events to measure your funnel, see where people are dropping off, etc., so you can improve your product.

 If you want to be more thorough with your analytics and have the intent to grow your side project, here is a great article on using a $9/month marketing stack.
+(Yeah, NINE whole dollars.)

-Disclaimer: I work for Segment.
+Disclaimer: I work for Segment, so it’s my preferred tracker.

-This is the most difficult part of the side project development lifecycle, when you’ve built it to 90%, it works mostly and looks half-decent.
+This is the most difficult part of the side project development lifecycle; when you’ve built it to 90%, it works mostly and looks half-decent.
 Again, this ultimately depends on your goal: if you just want to make something your friends can use, show it to them for feedback; or if you’re trying to get it listed on Product Hunt, then take the extra week to polish the design, write tests, ensure analytics are in place.

 Typically, I have a user in mind when I build something.
-I would find out where those users like to hang out on the Internet (what tools they normally use, what forums they browse, which subreddits they read, what Slack channels they’re in, what newsletters/blog they read) and share the finished product there.
+I would find out where those users like to hang out on the Internet (what tools they normally use, what forums they browse, which subreddits they read, what Slack channels they’re in, what newsletters or blogs they read) and share the finished product there.
 If I were serious about customer development, I would try to get as much feedback as possible.

-The main takeaway is to consider your motivations and then optimize for them.
+The main idea is to consider your motivations and then optimize for them.
 If you’re optimizing for shipping, then being intentional about planning, researching, designing, and building will help maintain focus and, more importantly, momentum, that can help get the finished product out the door and in front of your users.